dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 <span class='red'>I-know-everything:</span> In our [last post](https://dudeperf3ct.github.io/adversarial/learning/2019/03/04/Mystery-of-Adversarial-Learning/), we saw how we can use Adversarial Machine Learning in context of security.
 We discussed how adversaries can abuse the model and produce malicious results which can have serious consequences in real world. <span class='purple'>The name "Adversarial" has different meaning depending on the context.</span> In the previous post we used Adversarial Training where neural network is used to correctly classify adversarial examples by training the network on adversarial examples.
 In context of RL, "self play" can be seen as Adversarial Training where the network learns to play with itself. <span class='purple'>In our today's topic which is GAN i.e. Generative Adversarial Networks, we will use Adversarial Training where a model is trained on the inputs produced by adversary.</span> Now if there is no more gossips about the name "Adversarial", let's get back to the revolutionary GANs.
 As all posts on GANs starts with the [quote](https://www.quora.com/What-are-some-recent-and-potentially-upcoming-breakthroughs-in-deep-learning) from [Yann LeCunn](http://twitter.com/ylecun/),

 > <span class='purple'>"The most important one, in my opinion, is adversarial training (also called GAN for Generative Adversarial Networks).
-This is an idea that was originally proposed by Ian Goodfellow when he was a student with Yoshua Bengio at the University of Montreal (he since moved to Google Brain and recently to OpenAI).This, and the variations that are now being proposed is the most interesting idea in the last 10 years in ML, in my opinion."</span> #Tradition#not#broken.
+This is an idea that was originally proposed by Ian Goodfellow when he was a student with Yoshua Bengio at the University of Montreal (he since moved to Google Brain and recently to OpenAI).This, and the variations that are now being proposed is the most interesting idea in the last 10 years in ML, in my opinion." #Tradition#not#broken.</span>

 <span class='green'>I-know-nothing:</span> Holding up the tradition, what are GANs?
 Specifically, what does generative mean?